How-to: Intramuscular injection

-Any person who administers intramuscular injections should receive training and education on proper injection technique.
+Any person who administers intramuscular injections should receive training and education on proper injection techniques.

 Wash your hands.
 Wash your hands with soap and warm water to prevent potential infection.
 Be sure to thoroughly scrub between fingers, on the backs of hands, and under fingernails.
 The Centers for Disease Control and Prevention (CDC) recommends lathering for 20 seconds — the time it takes to sing “Happy Birthday” twice.

 Assemble the following supplies:

 Locate injection site.
 To isolate the muscle and target where you’ll place the injection, spread the skin at the injection site between two fingers.
 The person receiving the injection should get into a position that’s comfortable, provides easy access to the location, and keeps the muscles relaxed.

 Clean injection site.
 Clean the site selected for injection with an alcohol swab and allow the skin to air dry.

 Prepare a syringe with medication.
 Before withdrawing medication from a vial and injecting yourself or someone else, make sure you’re using the correct medication, at the correct dose, at the correct time, and in the right manner.
 Use a new needle and syringe with every injection.

 If the vial is multidose, make a note about when the vial was first opened.
 The rubber stopper should be cleaned with an alcohol swab.

 Draw back the plunger to fill the syringe with air up to the dose that you’ll be injecting.
 This is done because the vial is a vacuum, and you need to add an equal amount of air to regulate the pressure.
 This makes it easier to draw the medication into the syringe.
 Don’t worry, though — if you forget this step, you can still get the medication out of the vial.